Pentagon moves to mandate coronavirus vaccination for all troops

 Senior military leaders have wrestled with coronavirus outbreaks throughout the pandemic, including one that crippled the aircraft carrier USS Theodore Roosevelt while at sea last year.
 The ship spent weeks in port in Guam, with more than 1,200 sailors of about 4,800 aboard testing positive for the virus and one dying.

 Overall, 28 service members have died as a result of the pandemic, according to Pentagon statistics.
-An additional 254 civilians working for the Defense Department, 16 dependents, and 87 defense contractors also have died.
+An additional 254 civilians working for the Defense Department, 16 dependents and 87 defense contractors also have died.

-Coronavirus vaccines are presently approved with an emergency-use authorization, as the FDA continues to test them.
-Senior Pentagon officials have stopped short of requiring vaccination in the interim, while participating in public-awareness campaigns to urge service members to get vaccinated.
+Coronavirus vaccines are presently approved with an emergency-use authorization as the FDA continues to test them.
+Senior Pentagon officials have stopped short of requiring vaccination in the interim, while participating in public-awareness campaigns urging service members to get vaccinated.

-John Kirby, a Pentagon spokesman, said that if the FDA grants full approval for a coronavirus vaccine before September, Austin will have authority to require personnel to get that version of the vaccine immediately, without needing Biden’s approval.
+John Kirby, a Pentagon spokesman, said that if the FDA grants full approval for a coronavirus vaccine before September, Austin will have authority to require personnel to get that version of the vaccine immediately, without Biden’s approval.
 Media reports indicate that Pfizer’s version of the vaccine could receive full approval by late August, he noted.

 Once a coronavirus vaccine is required for military personnel, it will likely be tracked as a part of each service member’s medical record along with other compulsory vaccinations.
-Kirby declined to speculate on what will happen to service members who refuse to take it once it is required, but in the past the military has removed such people through administrative separation.
+Kirby declined to speculate on what will happen to service members who refuse to take it once it is required, but in the past the military has removed such people from service through administrative separation.

 In coming days, officials who lead the individual service branches will be required to prepare a plan for Austin detailing how they will carry out the mandate.
 Kirby said that the memo released Monday serves as a “warning order” for the services and individual troops to get ready.